Apply for instant GST business loan upto INR 1 Cr

 There are broadly two types of vendor financing that you need to understand:

-Debt financing is a financing option where the receiver can get goods and services at a discounted price and, in return, has to pay interest at a rate decided by the vendor company.
+Debt financing is a financing option in which the recipient can obtain goods and services at a discounted price and, in return, pay interest at a rate set by the vendor company.
 With every installment settled, vendors earn interest.

 What if the receiver fails to pay the vendor?
 He/she is marked as a defaulter.